Some rigidity results for noncompact gradient steady Ricci solitons and Ricci-flat manifolds: Introduction

 In the following, the term Sobolev inequality will be used to refer to Sobolev inequalities possibly with an $L^2$ term on the right hand side, i.e. inequalities of the form:

 And the term Euclidean type Sobolev inequality refers to inequalities of the form:

 We will prove Theorem \ref{gapsoliton} by a weighted Sobolev inequality of Euclidean type.
 Recall that Riemannian manifolds with nonnegative Ricci curvature has a uniform volume doubling constant, and the validity of Euclidean type Sobolev ineqaulities is equivalent to maximal volume growth.
 If volume growth is only super-quadratic, Minerbe showed there are weighted Euclidean type Sobolev inequaltities (\cite{Minerbe2009}), the proof of which also depends sensitively on the volume growth assumption and the uniform volume doubling constant.
-However, in the case of gradient steady Ricci soliton, the volume doubling constants are not uniform, they depend exponentially on the radius of geodesic balls.
-But on the other hand, Munteanu and Wang showed in~\cite{Munteanu-Wang2011} that nontrivial gradient steady Ricci solitons have positive $f$-spectrum.
+However, in the case of gradient steady Ricci solitons, there does not exist a uniform volume doubling constant for geodesic balls of all sizes.
+On the other hand, Munteanu and Wang showed in~\cite{Munteanu-Wang2011} that nontrivial gradient steady Ricci solitons have positive $f$-spectrum.
 We can apply this result to improve a Sobolev inequality with $L^2$ term into Euclidean type, provided we use the weighted measure $e^{-f}dv$.
-Therefore, we only need to prove a weighted Sobolev inequality, which can be obtained by gluing up local Sobolev inequalities via a well-chosen partition of unity.
+Therefore we only need to establish a weighted Sobolev inequality with $L^2$ term, which will be proved in a more general setting.

 Also, as shown in \cite{Minerbe2009}, (weighted) Poincare inequalities directly imply curvature gap theorems.
 So Munteanu and Wang's result can be used to prove the following: \begin{theorem} There exists a constant $C(n)$, such that for any complete noncompact gradient steady Ricci soliton $(M,g,f)$ with dimension $n \geq 3$, and $R+|\nabla f|^2=\Lambda >0$, if for some $p\in M$ and $\alpha \geq 1$,